mgenware/daizong/README.md

 };
 ```

-You can also define default enviroment variables, which will be automatically applied to all tasks:
+You can also define default environment variables, which will be automatically applied to all tasks:

 ```js
 module.exports = {